HunterHeston/simple-pubsub/readme.md

 ## About
-This repo contains the source for three objects.
+This repo contains the source for three Classes.
 * Server
 * Receiver
 * Writer